artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 ..
 IMPORTANT::

-   The copyright statment will **only** work when it is applied to digital objects that are uploaded locally - not to those linked via URL to an external web address!
+   The copyright statement will **only** work when it is applied to digital objects that are uploaded locally - not to those linked via URL to an external web address!
 This is because the pop-up relates to the :term:`master digital object`.
 When you upload locally, then the master digital object is stored in AtoM.
-When you link to an external digital object, AtoM will generate local derivatives (ie the :term:`reference display copy` and the :term:`thumbnail`), but the master is still external!
+When you link to an external digital object, AtoM will generate local derivatives (i.e. the :term:`reference display copy` and the :term:`thumbnail`), but the master is still external!